-My name is Aleksandar Aki Rodić.
+My name is Aki Rodić.
 I use computer graphics and the art of programming to create new experiences on the web.

 I've spent most of my early life in Belgrade (Serbia).
 I also lived in San Francisco for many years.
 Most recently, I've been living/working nomadically and traveling around the world to places such as UK, Indonesia and China.

 I studied electrical engineering, visual effects and game development and I worked at companies such as EA Games, Pixar, LucasArts and Google.

 Check out my projects and social media for more information!

 The sculpture was installed between Fairmont Waterfront and the Vancouver Convention Center and lit by 5 extremely powerful projectors.

 Our team at Google developed a website with interactive WebGL graphics that can be controlled by anyone in the vicinity of the sculpture using only a smartphone and a web browser.
 In addition, we created local network infrastructure that could support interactions of several hundred users simultaneously using WebSocket protocol.